AhmedAbdelRahim1/Brain-Tumor-Dataset-Preprocessing-and-Tumor-Detection/README.md

 Document all preprocessing steps thoroughly, including code, parameters used, and any decisions made during the process.
 Ensure that file names, labels, and data splits are well-documented for future reference.
 Conclusion
 Proper preprocessing of grayscale brain X-ray images is essential for building accurate machine learning models for tumor detection or classification.
-By following the steps outlined in this README, you can prepare your dataset effectively, making it suitable for training and evaluating machine learning models.
+Following the steps outlined in this README, you can prepare your dataset effectively, making it suitable for training and evaluating machine learning models.
 Adjust the preprocessing steps as needed to accommodate the specific requirements of your project and research objectives.